 About the author of this journal

-Hi!
-My name is Fredrik Frodlund and that is me when I still had a beard.
-I’m working as a front end web developer in frosty Sweden (though our summers are really awesome when it’s not raining).
+Hello!
+I’m Fredrik and that right there is me.
+I’m working as a front end developer in frosty Sweden (though our summers are really awesome when it’s not raining).

 If you’re reading this, it very likely means you’ve found your way to my personal journal.
 This is a place for me to collect my thoughts, mostly about front end web development.
 In the good spirit of sharing knowledge, I thought it’d be nice to post all my stuff online for the rest of the world to enjoy.
 Chances are you might find something useful some day.

 Please note that any views and opinions expressed by me on this site are personal and not necessarily shared by my employer.

 I used to host this site on DigitalOcean due to their comprehensible pricing model, easy to use control panel and a great community with loads of documentation and helpful people.
 Paying $5 a month for their lowest tier was pretty damn affordable as well.
 Since then, I moved to hosting on AWS using S3 and CloudFront, mostly to learn how AWS works.
 I also use Github Actions for continous deployment and testing.
 Mostly overkill for my simple needs, to be sure, but it’s always fun to learn new stuff.

 Still, if you want to give DigitalOcean a try, the above link is a referral that’ll give you a $10 credit.
 If you happen to like them as much as I do and stay with them, when you spend $25 with them, I get a $25 credit myself (I still use them for other things, so that would be much appreciated).

 Feeling the need to get in touch with me?
 Have a business inquiry?
 Don’t hesitate to shoot me an email at firstname.lastname@example.org.
 I have limited availability for smaller front end related projects from time to time.

 - You are a faceless mass-recruiter.
 I will not reply to you and I will blacklist your email.